 This is a great feature for enterprise administrators who need to delegate the security tasks for the company’s websites and front-end servers to multiple IT administrators or security personnel.
-A company IT Admin can be given the task of managing their own websites or micro-sites, while the CTO or CSO can keep an eye on the general security of the organisations’ internet-facing resources, all through the Acunetix OVS portal.
+A company IT Admin can be given the task of managing their own websites or micro-sites, while the CTO or CSO can keep an eye on the general security of the organisations’ internet-facing resources, all through the Acunetix Online portal.

 IT Security Consultants can also benefit from the multi-user feature.
-Within their account, consultants can create Scan Target Groups for each customer, and add their customers’ web sites, web applications and other internet facing servers to Acunetix OVS.
+Within their account, consultants can create Scan Target Groups for each customer, and add their customers’ web sites, web applications and other internet facing servers to Acunetix Online.
 Scanning of these Scan Targets can be scheduled so as to occur as often as needed by the customer, or as often as required by the contractual obligations with the individual customers.

 1. Start by identifying the Scan Targets that your customers need to keep secure.

-2. Configure these Scan Targets in your Acunetix OVS account.
+2. Configure these Scan Targets in your Acunetix Online account.
 This can be done from Scan Targets > Add Scan Targets.
 Each Scan Target will need to be verified for web scans, although network scans only require that your account is verified.

 3. Create a Scan Target Group for each customer, and sort the Scan Targets within the Scan Target Groups for each customer.

 5. Create a Child Account for each customer who needs to initiate or simply monitor scans on their servers.
 Select the Scan Target group which contains the servers for that specific customer.

 6. There are 3 Child Account Roles that might come in handy for this task.
 These are:

 a) Tech Admin – This role allows the user to add and remove Scan Targets within the group, and to execute scans and create reports on the scans affected.